-The self paced training program Assessing Psychopathy using the Hare Scales (PCL-R and PCL-SV) is presented by Dr. Stephen Hart.
+The self-paced training program Assessing Psychopathy using the Hare Scales (PCL-R and PCL-SV) is presented by Dr. Stephen Hart.
 Psychopathic personality disorder is an important risk factor for violence.
 Additionally, it has relevance for treatment and risk management.
-The Psychopathy Checklist Revised (PCL-R) is currently the best validated measure of psychopathy.
+The Psychopathy Checklist, Revised (PCL-R) is currently the best-validated measure of psychopathy.
 The use of the PCL-R has become widespread across many agencies; it provides a standard methodology for assessing this important risk factor.
-In particular, emphasis is given to the clinical information derived from the instrument and how that information can be used in risk violence formulation.
-Using a variety of teaching modalities didactic, interactive and practical exercises, this program will introduce participants to the PCL-R. A video case will be used to allow participants to administer, score and interpret the PCL-R and PCL:SV ratings and obtain feedback.
-The strengths and limitations of the PCL-R will be discussed.
+In particular, an emphasis is given to the clinical information derived from the instrument and how that information can be used in risk violence formulation.
+Using a variety of teaching modalities didactic, interactive and practical exercises, this program introduces participants to the PCL-R. A video case is used to allow participants to administer, score and interpret the PCL-R and PCL:SV (Screening Version) ratings and obtain feedback.
+The strengths and limitations of the PCL-R are discussed.

 This training program is intended for psychiatrists, psychologists, social workers, nurses and those in allied professions working in forensic mental health and correctional services in institutions and in the community.
 This training program is for beginner, intermediate, and advanced level clinicians.

 Upon completion of the course, participants should be able to:

 – Describe major symptoms of psychopathic PD

 – Describe the Hare Scales and their key features

 – Describe recent research, particularly related to diversity

 – Describe the empirical foundation for each of these forensic assessment instrument

 – Describe the theoretical foundation for each of these forensic assessment instrument